 I think kids are drawn to the Game of Life for the chance to role-play as adults building a life and career and family.
 It’s a classic family board game that has maintained its popularity across multiple generations.

-Other variations include Game of Life Junior, Game of Life Classic Edition, Game of Life Electronic Banking, Game of Life Quarterlife Crisis (now with crippling debt!), and even Game of Life: Pirates of the Caribbean and Game of Life: Haunted Mansion.
+Other game variations include Game of Life Junior, Game of Life Classic Edition, Game of Life Electronic Banking, and even Game of Life: Pirates of the Caribbean.

 Is Twister a board game?
 Well, there’s a board (okay, a mat) and pieces (okay, so the players are the pieces).
 But I think it counts.
 And what I love about this update to the classic family board game is the introduction of the blindfold element.